CapricanDRJ/HadesStarCommunityData/docs/corp/48b9fa3df8bbc6ce4a8455e9b923f28c0eccb8054c9f72e9c14e6acfee5a23a4/index.md

 ```
 Welcome new members.
 We are Glashan, an international and friendly gr
 oup who play for fun and most of us are regularly online.
 English is
-our main language in chat.}
+our main language in chat.
 ```
 ### [Discord](https://discord.gg/Md9TAQJQTp)
 ### Whitestar Bonus ✅